 Social Security Advocacy

-Do you need help applying for disability benefits?
+Do you or your child need help applying for disability benefits?

 Applying for federal Social Security disability benefits can be a challenge.
 Our advocates are available to help you navigate the application process and receive the benefits for which you are eligible through SOAR (SSI/SSDI Outreach, Access, and Recovery).